 KPMG 4th Floor, HSBC Bank Building MBD PO.
 Box 641 PC.
-112 Sultanate of Oman
+112 Sultanate of Oman Tel 968 24709181 Fax 968 24700839

-Report to the shareholders of Sembcorp Salalah Power and Water Company SAOG ("the Company") of factual findings in connection with the Corporate Governance report of the Company and application of the Corporate Governance practices in accordance with Capital Market Authority Code of Corporate Governance
+Report to the Shareholders of Sembcorp Salalah Power and Water Company SAOG ("the Company") of Factual Findings in connection with the Corporate Governance Report of the Company and application of the Corporate Governance practices in accordance with Capital Market Authority Code of Corporate Governance

-We have performed the procedures prescribed in the Capital Market Authority ("CMA") Circular No. 16/2003 dated 29 December 2003 ("the Procedures") with respect to the Corporate Governance Report of the Company ("the Report") and its application of the Corporate Governance practices in accordance with the CMA Code of Corporate Governance ("the Code") issued under Circular No. 11/2002 dated 3 June 2002 and the CMA Rules and Guidelines on disclosure, issued under CMA Administrative Decision 5/2007, dated 27 June 2007.
-The Report is set out on pages 32 to 40.
+We have performed the procedures prescribed in the Capital Market Authority ("CMA") Circular No. 16/2003 dated 29 December 2003 ("the Procedures") with respect to the Corporate Governance Report of the Company ("the Report") and its application of the Corporate Governance practices in accordance with the CMA Code of Corporate Governance ("the Code") issued under Circular No. 11/2002 dated 3 June 2002 and the CMA Rules and Guidelines on disclosure, issued under CMA Administrative Decision 5/2007, dated 27 June 2007 and the Executive Regulation of the Capital Market Law issued under the Decision No. 1/2009 dated 18 March 2009.
+The Report is set out on pages 33 to 40.

 Our engagement was undertaken in accordance with the International Standards on Related Services applicable to agreed-upon procedures engagements.
-The Procedures were performed solely to assist you in evaluating the Report.
+The Procedures were performed solely to assist you in evaluating the Company's compliance with the Code as issued by the CMA.